metauni/metauni.github.io/ai-safety/index.md

 --------

 Completing weekly readings is recommended, but ultimately optional.
-The discussion sessions begin with a summary of the reading, lead by Matt (unless otherwise noted).
+The discussion sessions begin with a summary of the reading, led by Matt (unless otherwise noted).

 Upcoming readings and discussions: